sy2002/ai-playground/analog/README.md

 #### Digital-only mode

-If you do not have an Analog Paradigm Model 1 analog computer handy, then you can also run it on any other digital computer that supports Python 3 and [OpenAI Gym](http://gym.openai.com/).
+If you do not have an Analog Paradigm Model 1 analog computer handy, then you can also run it on any digital computer that supports Python 3 and [OpenAI Gym](http://gym.openai.com/).
 For doing so, you can toggle the operation mode of [analog-cartpole.py](analog-cartpole.py) by setting the flag `SOFTWARE_ONLY` to `True`.